margaretmf/margaretmf.github.io/creativewriting.md

 There's a country of people who love this land too.
 The red white and blue is for me and for you.
 The stars.

+My dad always shared stories of how the country would not be what it is until the old rebel flag is put down

+## Harmony in the Universe ##
+There's harmony in the universe that reaches to the sky filled with stars and back It reaches the church with its bells ringing and back to the heart, the home within United by love
+I love you with this echoing truth that reaches the depths of the earth and the universe

 <br>